 LTCC's administration recognizes that this is an imperfect science, and weather can change quickly.
 Forecasts are often imprecise and can change rapidly in an alpine environment.
 There is an expectation that adult college students will take personal responsibility for preparing for snow events, and using their own best judgement when necessary.
 When the forecast calls for snow, students should plan ahead and be prepared for compromised travel conditions.
 If a student determines that it isn’t safe for them to travel due to local conditions, then it’s best to communicate that ahead of time with instructors to make other arrangements.

-Lastly, if any student finds themselves stranded on campus during a snow event and is in need of help, they should ask for that help from any college employee.
-LTCC is working on an emergency taxi service program, to be available through the One-Stop Office located in the Main Building Commons.
-This will be an option for any student stranded on campus due to inclement weather conditions.
+Lastly, if any student finds themselves stranded on campus during a weather event and is in need of help, they should ask for that help from any college employee.
+LTCC has an emergency taxi service program available through the One-Stop Office.
+This is an option for any student stranded on campus due to inclement weather conditions.
+The free Lake Link Microtransit Service is another option.